aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/insertpictureframe/_index.md

 ## IShapeCollection.InsertPictureFrame method

-Creates a new PictureFrame and inserts it to the collection at the specified index.
+Creates a new picture frame containing the specified image and inserts it into the shape collection at the specified index.

 ```csharp
 public IPictureFrame InsertPictureFrame(int index, ShapeType shapeType, float x, float y,